MarkoBosnjakBosa/MyShop/README.md

 Features:
 REST API by using Express.js
 Login system by using JsonWebToken
-Every REST call has an authorization - Bearer token (middleware check)
+REST calls have authorization - Bearer token and permission (middleware checks)
-Two-factor authentication - sending PIN codes via SMS messages by using the Vonage API
+Two-factor authentication via PIN codes (sending SMS messages) by using the Vonage API
 Chat by using Socket.IO
 Cron job for creating a backup of the database every day at midnight
-Password encryption by using Bcryprjs
+Password encryption by using Bcryptjs
 Export of PDF and CSV files
 File upload (single and multiple - Drag and Drop API) by using Multer (middleware)
 Integration with Stripe